Spycemyster/spycemyster-website-backup/projects/spycelibrary.md

 ### Member Methods
 -   void Update(float);
     -   Updates the position and forces on this physics body
--   void AddBody(PhysicsBody body)
-    -   Registers a physics body with the engine.
-Adds it to a list of bodies that are updated
--   void DeleteBody(PhysicsBody body)
-    -   Unregisters a physics body with the engine.

 # Lighting System
 ## LightEngine